paul-h/MythCenterXMAS-wide/README.md

 11/12/14 -  1.0  - First public version made available
 ?        -  ?.?  - Update the music volume popup
-                   Update the qtlook.txt for the old settings screens
+                   Update the qtlook.txt for the old settings screens Update the music miniplayer and add a new coverart border image Watch Recordings: animate the group filter and view popups